Talking about motor oil types, synthetic is generally regarded as superior, but conventional costs less. When does it make a difference to your car?

 Disadvantages of synthetic oil

 The most common complaint with synthetic oil is the higher price since synthesizing oil is more costly than drawing it from petroleum.
 Whether that can be definitively classed as a disadvantage really depends on how much you’re willing to spend.
-There is a middle ground in synthetic blends, which offer performance perks over conventional oil but aren’t as expensive as full synthetic.
+There is a middle ground in synthetic blends.
+This is because it offers performance perks over conventional oil but aren’t as expensive as full synthetic.

-Other concrete disadvantages include lower fuel economy at highway speeds and a tendency for synthetic additives to separate when in cold storage.
+Other concrete disadvantages include lower fuel economy at highway speeds.
+There’s also its tendency for synthetic additives to separate when in cold storage.
 Synthetics can also be harmful to older engines, particularly rotary engines, where it may negatively impact the apex seals.
-Nor are synthetics well-suited for breaking in new engines, which can benefit from a little friction to smooth out rough spots.
+For breaking in new engines, which might benefit from a little friction to smooth out rough places, synthetic lubricants are not ideal.

-Some older engines may also rely on lead in their oil, and that’s an impossibility with synthetics because they don’t hold lead in their suspension.
+Some older engines may also rely on lead in their oil.
+However, that’s an impossibility with synthetics because they don’t hold lead in their suspension.
 Synthetics are also harder to dispose of, making it essential to let any mechanic you visit know that you use it, or know how to dispose of it by yourself.

 Make all the right choices with Mercury Auto Transport